 Introduction to Medical Humanities

-Each Fall semester, Dr. Nathan Carlin and other Center Faculty present various topics from the area of medical humanities.
+This Fall semester, Dr. Thomas Cole and Center Faculty, Staff, and Postdoctoral Fellows will present various topics from the area of medical humanities.
 All first- and second-year students are invited to attend and be introduced to the medical humanities.
 First-year students interested in pursing a Certificate in Medical Humanities and Ethics are encouraged to attend, and second-year students currently in the Program are required to attend and complete this course.

 Some topics addressed in the past include, "The Doctor-Patient Relationship", "Life as a Medical Student", and narratives on various elements of medicine and the path to becoming a humanistic physician.

 All sessions will be held on Thursdays from 12:00 — 12:50 pm in the rooms listed below.
 The December 18 lecture on "Buddhism and Care of the Dying" is an evening event, scheduled from 5:00-6:00 pm.

 In order to receive blue book credit, students are required to attend at least five lectures.

 |August 28||What is "Medical Humanities"?||Nathan Carlin, Ph.D., Associate Professor, UT Medical School;